bancorprotocol/fastlane-bot/resources/How_to_make_your_bot_competitive.md

 ### Data Throughput
 Faster data means faster cycles for the arbitrage bot.
 The easiest way to achieve this is by using a premium plan from a data provider such as Alchemy.

 Another way to achieve this is by running an Ethereum node locally.
 The bot can be connected to a local Ethereum node fairly easily by changing the RPC_URL in the fastlane_bot/config/providers file.
 Note that some functions require an Alchemy API key, making Alchemy necessary unless the functions themselves are modified.

-These functions are in fastlane_bot/helpers/txhelpers, and include:
+These functions are in fastlane_bot/helpers/txhelpers.
-* **_create_access_list:** this function is optional - using it saves around 5000 gas on average per transaction.
-* **_send_private_transaction:** this function is not optional, however it's possible to submit transactions directly to Flashbots.
-See the Flashbots Documentation for more details: https://docs.flashbots.net/flashbots-auction/advanced/rpc-endpoint
-* **_max_priority_fee_per_gas:** this function is not optional, but could be replaced with custom priority fee logic.

 ### New Arbitrage Modes
 Currently the bot is geared towards closing pariwise & triangular arbitrage on Bancor V3 & Carbon, but it can easily be generalized for all the exchanges it supports.
 To do this, you would need to create a new Arb Mode file, and design the combinations that are fed into the Optimizer.
 A lot of the heavy lifting here is already handled, but there may be a few specific changes you would need to make to get it to work.